CBe-learn

 CBe-learn is a public elementary, junior high and high school located in Calgary, Alberta, Canada.
 The school is under the jurisdiction of the Calgary Board of Education.
 The school is currently located within the Career and Technology Centre.

 History

 The school was established in 2001 as a virtual learning campus as part of the Calgary Board of Education.

 Along with the traditional High School program at Ernest Manning High School, CBe-learn moved to the new Ernest Manning Campus in fall 2011.
 In spring 2013, CBe-learn relocated all administrative and student support services to Lord Shaughnessy High School.

 Online programs

 CBe-learn offers full Elementary, Jr High and Sr High courses in an online environment, including core academic and complementary courses.

-Online courses are offered through Desire2Learn a comprehensive tool that permits students to interact with course content, instructors and each other.
+Online courses are offered through Desire2Learn, a comprehensive tool that permits students to interact with course contents, instructors and each other.

 Students and teachers interact online through web-based tools, or face-to-face during teacher office hours.